wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 import * as echarts from 'echarts/core';
 import { LineChart } from 'echarts/charts';
 import { GridComponent } from 'echarts/components';
-import { SVGRenderer, SkiaChart } from '@wuba/react-native-echarts';
+import SkiaChart, { SVGRenderer } from '@wuba/react-native-echarts/skiaChart';

 /**
  * 2. Register the required components